dmtrKovalenko/cypress-real-events/README.md

 <img src="https://forthebadge.com/images/badges/it-works-why.svg">

 Thanks to [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/).
-Cypress is connecting to CDP for tasks like screenshots, this project is using the same connection to fire system events.
+Cypress is connecting to CDP for tasks like screenshots, setting viewport and others.
+This project utilises the same connection to fire system events.
 Event firing system works literally like in puppeteer.
 And as a result unlocks such features like **hovering** and **native focus management via Tab**.

 ## Requirements